 The Generation-H project builds on successful international projects that have been initiated and carried out by Generation-H consortium members.
 For the last few years the members of the consortium have done works on NCDs among African populations both in Africa and in the diaspora in Europe as indicated below.
+Some of the projects do not involve consortium members, but have significant overlap with the Generation H project and could provide the consortium with relevant insights.

 Drivers of Food Choice

 The DFC Dietary Transitions in Ghanaian Cities project examined the factors in social and physical food environments of two Ghanaian cities (Ho and Accra) associated with the consumption of energy-dense nutrient-poor (EDNP) foods and beverages over the reproductive life course.
 It also employed a number of methods, including those based on the INFORMAS (International Networkfor Food and Obesity/NCDs Research, Monitoring and Action Support) Healthy Food Environment Policy Index (Food-EPI) and the Community Readiness Model, to leverage evidence for context-specific gender interventions and policies to promote healthy food consumption among women and adolescent girls in Ghana.
+(March 2017 - June 2019)

 Website: https://www.sheffield.ac.uk/research/dietary-transitions-african-cities-promote-nutritious-diets